Alice0914/chat_bot/README.md

 ### advanced RAG element example.ipynb

 This notebook demonstrates the improvement in the chatbot.
 It compares the performance of the initial chatbot with the improved version by answering a set of sample questions.
+The naive ChatBot was only able to answer one question and tried to use Gemini using an API key.

-The first chatbot was not able to answer the following questions:
+The first chatbot with Gemini API was not able to answer the following questions:

 - What is the Parent-Child Document Retriever?
 - Why do RAG applications benefit from using a Parent-Child Document Retriever?